gwillz/EagleEye/README.md

 each image and that the whole lens is covered by at least one image.

-A detected pattern in OpenCV is illustrated below, specify pattern size as described in "default_chess" in 6.4.
+A detected 9x6 pattern in OpenCV is illustrated below,

 ![Detected Chessboard Pattern](assets/Buttonside_3_pattern.jpg)